gdeest/isl-bindings/README.md

 ```

 Typing `nix-shell` within that directory will drop you in a shell environment
 with Cabal, ghc and isl-bindings available !
-We can clearly verify it with:
+We can check that everything is fine with:

 ```
 $ ghci -package isl-bindings-hl